 And by nature, content writers tend to be freelancers or one-(wo)man-bands.
-So they often don’t realise their value until they get going going in their career.
+So they often don’t realise their value until they get going in their career.

 So you might just find a writer who charges $30 for a 1000 word article and is pretty decent.
-But then you might pay another guy $100 and well, you could do better yourself.
+But then you might pay another guy $100 and, well… You could do better yourself.

 Myself, when I started, I was making a fairly paltry $20-30 per 500 word article, but I was happy to do it for the experience.
 Plus I had a day job so I was doing content writing as a side hustle.
 I look at the content I was writing then and, hmmmmm, yeah it wasn’t my best work for sure.

 But I quickly gained lots of positive feedback and several repeat clients because I was *ahem* fucking awesome.
-That was nearly ten years ago now and I’m gonna say that my fees are substantially more than that.
+That was nearly ten years ago now and I’m gonna say that my fees are substantially more than $20.

 BUT… I’m not a wet behind the ears content writer any longer.

 I’ve got whole world of experience.
 Not to mention a thousand yard stare and a serious coffee addiction.